Alun Armstrong: Personal life

-Armstrong and his wife, Sue, have three sons: Tom, Joe (also an actor), and Dan.
+Armstrong and his wife, Sue, have three sons: Tom, Joe (also an actor) and Dan.
 Father and son played older and younger versions of the same character in the 2010 BBC drama A Passionate Woman, and they played Northumberland and his son Hotspur in the 2012 BBC adaptation of Henry IV.
 Dan was a musician in the band Clock Opera.
 Armstrong appeared in the music video for their song "The Lost Buoys".

-In July 2009, Armstrong was awarded two honorary degrees in recognition of his contributions to the arts.
+In July 2009 Armstrong was awarded two honorary degrees in recognition of his contributions to the arts.
 He received an Honorary Doctorate of Letters from the University of East Anglia and an Honorary Doctorate of Arts from the University of Sunderland.
-The theatre at the Civic Hall in Stanley, County Durham, near Armstrong's hometown, was named after him in 2014.
+The theatre at the Civic Hall in Stanley, County Durham, near Armstrong's home town, was named after him in 2014.

 Armstrong is a supporter of AFC Wimbledon, as is his character in New Tricks.